hallidayz/Grounded/README.md

 - Quantized for smaller file sizes and faster loading
 - Cached locally for offline use
 - Designed for mobile and desktop browsers
-- Similar architecture to MiniCPM4-0.5B (MoPHES framework)
+- Similar architecture to MoPHES framework
 - Automatic fallback to rule-based responses if models fail to load

 ### Model Selection
-The app intelligently selects models based on your device:
+The app uses publicly available models:
-- **Standard Mode**: DistilBERT (text classification) for mood tracking
+- **DistilBERT**: Fast text classification for mood tracking (~67MB)
-- **Low Memory Mode**: TinyLlama (smaller text generation model)
+- **TinyLlama**: Balanced text generation for healthcare/psychology (~637MB, default)
-- **Fallback**: MiniCPM for devices with more resources

 ## Development